-Open only to graduates of a South Carolina high school, this state-funded scholarship of up to \$6,700 per year is maintainable for four years with satisfactory academic progress.
+Open only to graduates of a South Carolina high school, this state-funded scholarship is available up to \$6,700 during the first year.
+The amount increases to \$7500 for the second year through the fourth year and is maintainable with satisfactory academic progress.
 Recipients are chosen by the state.
 Application details are available from high school guidance counselors.